(Includes: Adolescent; Cardiology, Developmental, Endocrinology;

 FREQUENCY OF CALL.

 - Although the pediatric ambulatory subspecialty rotations are primarily outpatient-based, the medical student is encouraged to take call at least once a week.

 - Call can be taken with either the ward/ER/PICU call team or the NICU/Nursery call team.
 This is recommended so the medical student will have greater exposure to different aspects of the program and also allows more members of the department to interact with the medical student.

 REQUIRED READINGS.
 Reading assignments will vary depending upon the specific subspecialty rotation.

-- A medical student lecture series (designed primarily for third year medical students) is also scheduled every noon except Wednesday.
+- A lecture series is also scheduled every noon except Wednesday.